-This interface is new to the VISTA IR Camera, although similar to the image analysis subsystem interface of OmegaCAM, [RD67] and [RD68].
+This interface is new to the VISTA IR Camera, although similar to the image analysis subsystem interface of OmegaCAM, [RD68] and [RD69].
 The HOWFS image analysis system is described in detail in "IR Camera High Order Wavefront Sensing Software Design Description", [RD7].
 The following features are needed on this interface:

-- Define a file containing the current HOWFS calibration measurement (DARK, FLAT). - Trigger a HOWFS image analysis with the ANASTAR command, specifying the name of a file containing HOWFS data.
-This file should contain header information describing: - a unique ID for each exposure. - the location of the HOWFS star in the focal plane and the orientation of the HOWFS special filter. - o the region of interest on the science detectors. - Read back the HOWFS coefficients. - Read back the HOWFS status (state, substate, health etc...). - Get FITS header items (if any) at exposure start (EXPSTART) and exposure end (EXPEND).
+- Define the files containing the current HOWFS bad pixels and flat-field measurements. - Trigger a HOWFS image analysis with the ANASTAR command, specifying the name of a file containing HOWFS data.
+This file should contain header information describing: - o a unique ID for each exposure. - the location of the HOWFS star in the focal plane and the orientation of the HOWFS special filter. - o the region of interest on the science detectors. - Read back the HOWFS coefficients. - Read back the HOWFS status (state, substate, health etc...). - Get FITS header items (if any) at exposure start (EXPSTART) and exposure end (EXPEND).

 Doc.
 Number: VIS-DES-ATC-06084-0001

-Date: 12 January 2004
+Date: 12 March 2004

-Issue: 1.2
+Issue: 1.4

-Page: Page 26 of 58
+Page: Page 26 of 60

 Author: Steven Beard